CalvinGregory/microUSV/CVSensorSimulator/README.md

-Obstacles | Integer | **Unused field:** List of obstacles marked with AprilTags and their associated tag numbers Waypoints | Float, Float | List of waypoint coordinates to send to each microUSV loop_waypoints | Boolean | Flag indicating if waypoint list should be repeated after each one has been reached output_csv | Boolean | Flag indicating if the application should export the pose history for each tagged object to a CSV file
+Obstacles | Integer | **Unused field:** List of obstacles marked with AprilTags and their associated tag numbers Waypoints | Float, Float | List of waypoint coordinates to send to each microUSV loop_waypoints | Boolean | Flag indicating if waypoint list should be repeated after each one has been reached output_csv | Boolean | Flag indicating if the application should export the pose history for each robot to a CSV file

 To launch the application, navigate to the CVSensorSimulator binary and execute the following: